julienherrero/awesome-list/README.md

 - [AniTrend/android-emojify](https://github.com/AniTrend/android-emojify) - An android project to convert short codes, emoticons, html entities, emoticons to emoji and vice-versa
 - [AniTrend/support-arch](https://github.com/AniTrend/support-arch) - A multi-module template library that attempts to make clean arch apps easier to build
 - [AniTrend/support-query-builder](https://github.com/AniTrend/support-query-builder) - A simple SQLite spec compliant query builder that integrates with room to create raw queries
+- [Animeshz/keyboard-mouse-kt](https://github.com/Animeshz/keyboard-mouse-kt) - A lightweight multiplatform library for interacting with global keyboard and mouse events and states from Kotlin, Java and NodeJS.
 - [AnkitSuda/Rebound](https://github.com/AnkitSuda/Rebound) - Beautiful and feature rich workout log app.
 - [AraujoJordan/ExcuseMe](https://github.com/AraujoJordan/ExcuseMe) - A polite and easy way to ask for Android Permissions
-- [ArtsemKurantsou/SPI4Android](https://github.com/ArtsemKurantsou/SPI4Android) - Exaple of SPI usage in Android project
+- [ArtsemKurantsou/SPI4Android](https://github.com/ArtsemKurantsou/SPI4Android) - Example of SPI usage in Android project
 - [Ashinch/ReadYou](https://github.com/Ashinch/ReadYou) - An Android RSS reader presented in Material You style.
 - [B3nedikt/AppLocale](https://github.com/B3nedikt/AppLocale) - AppLocale is a android library to update the app language dynamically.
 - [BanDev/Xplosion](https://github.com/BanDev/Xplosion) - Xplosion is an updated fork of SmallBang that has been converted to Kotlin